yuktaX/ML-Assignment/README.md

-# ML---Ticket-Cancellation-
+# ML:Ticket Cancellation Prediction
-Assignment for Machine Leaning course AI 511.
-Prediction weather a ticket will be cancelled or not.
+Assignment for Machine Learning course AI 511.
+Prediction whether a ticket will be canceled or not.